Matatika/matatika-docs/_includes/request-md-components/invitations/view-all-sent-invitations.md

 /api/invitations
 {:.path .path-GET}

-Returns all invitations sent by the user.
+Returns all invitations sent by the authenticated user profile.

 ### Request